1º de Mayo (Seville Metro)

 1º de Mayo (English: 1 May) is a station of the Seville Metro on line 1.
 It is located at the intersection of Federico Mayo Gayarre and Ronda del Tamarguillo avenues in the district of Cerro-Amate.
 1º de Mayo is an underground station situated between Gran Plaza and Amate on the same line.
 It was opened on 2 April 2009.
-It is expected that by 2017 the station will have a connection with line 4 of the subway (that it is still in planning phase).
+It was expected that by 2017 the station will have a connection with line 4 of the subway (that was in planning phase).